cs100/template-lab-02-git-flow/README.md

 ### Creating a Pull Request

 Partner 1 should press on the branch dropdown menu and select `<partner-1-github-username>/add-fib-func`.
 Next, click on "New pull request".
 This will bring up the editing screen for the PR.
+You might notice that this page looks similar to creating a new issue, with an added "Reviewers" section.
+Partner 1 should add a reviewer by clicking on the "Reviewers" section.
+Search Partner 2's username and click on their username.
+This will assign Partner 2 to review the PR.
+Make sure to also assign yourself (Partner 1) under the Assignees section, and give it a label that best suits the addition.
 Title it `Fibonacci Function` and leave a brief description of what is being added.
 In most cases, a description should be well-detailed so the reviewer can easily understand.
-Next, added a reviewer by clicking on the "Reviewers" section to the right of the description box.
-Search Partner 2's username and click on their username.
-This will assign Partner 2 to review the PR.
-Under "Reviewers", click on "Assignees", then search and select Partner 1's username.
-This denotes that Partner 1 is in charge of the branch that is being pulled in.
-Under "Assignees", select "Labels" and choose "enhancement" (you can also create a custom label by clicking on "edit labels" on the bottom of the dropbown menu).

-The rest of the sections, Projects and Milestones, don't need to be picked.
-Projects are useful for when developers need to split a large project into smaller projects, and Milestones are useful for agile development.

 Once done finalizing the PR, click on "Create pull request".